Enobosarm: Doping in sport

+List of doping cases

-In May 2017, Dynamic Technical Formulations voluntarily recalled all lots of Tri-Ton, a dietary supplement that the USFDA tested and found to contain Enobosarm and andarine.
+In May 2017, Dynamic Technical Formulations voluntarily recalled all lots of Tri-Ton, a dietary supplement that the FDA tested and found to contain Enobosarm and andarine.

 In October 2018, UFC fighter Sean O'Malley tested positive for Enobosarm and was suspended by the Nevada State Athletic Commission and USADA for six months.
 O'Malley tested positive again on May 25, 2019 and was suspended for nine months by the same agencies.
 USADA determined that none of O'Malley's positive tests were consistent with intentional use and he was allowed to compete at UFC 248 as long as he kept his levels below the threshold of 100 ng/ml.

 On January 7, 2019, the College National Football Championship was played between University of Alabama and Clemson University.
-Prior to the College Football National Championship game, three Clemson players who were suspended — Dexter Lawrence, Braden Galloway and Zach Giellaall — tested positive for a substance known as Enobosarm (ostarine).
-On June 23, 2019 Clemson did not release ostarine investigation findings, citing privacy law.
+Prior to the College Football National Championship game, three Clemson players who were suspended — Dexter Lawrence, Braden Galloway and Zach Giellaall — tested positive for a substance known as enobosarm.
+On June 23, 2019 Clemson did not release enobosarm investigation findings, citing privacy law.

 In July 2019, National Football League player Taylor Lewan failed a drug test for Enobosarm, which Lewan claimed he ingested accidentally as an unlabeled ingredient in a supplement.

-On October 23, 2020, the Union Cycliste Internationale (UCI) announced that the Italian rider Matteo Spreafico has been notified of two adverse analytical findings (AAFs) for Enobosarm in two samples collected during the Giro d’Italia on 15–16 October 2020.
+On October 23, 2020, the Union Cycliste Internationale (UCI) announced that the Italian rider Matteo Spreafico has been notified of two adverse analytical findings (AAFs) for Enobosarm in two samples collected during the Giro d'Italia on 15–16 October 2020.

-On July 6, 2021, during the 2020 Summer Olympics, Brazil women's national volleyball team player Tandara was temporarily suspended for testing positive for Ostarine.
+On July 6, 2021, during the 2020 Summer Olympics, Brazil women's national volleyball team player Tandara was temporarily suspended for testing positive for enobosarm.
 The test was carried out and identified by the Brazilian Doping Control Authority (ABDC).

-On August 12, 2021, after the 2020 Summer Olympics, Chijindu "CJ" Ujah, A member of the silver medal-winning British 4×100 relay team was temporarily suspended for testing positive for both Ostarine and S-23.
+On August 12, 2021, after the 2020 Summer Olympics, Chijindu "CJ" Ujah, A member of the silver medal-winning British 4×100 relay team was temporarily suspended for testing positive for both enobosarm and S-23.
 The sample was collected post event by the International Testing Agency (ITA) and confirmed two days later as positive.
 The case was referred to the anti-doping division of the Court of Arbitration for Sport.
 Finally in February 2022, Great Britain were stripped of their silver medal.
 In October 2022, Ujah was suspended for 22 months by the ITA.

-In October 2021, two Thoroughbred horses named Arafat and Komunist tested positive for ostarine after races at Woodbine Racetrack.
+In October 2021, two Thoroughbred horses named Arafat and Komunist tested positive for enobosarm after races at Woodbine Racetrack.
 In a decision of the Alcohol and Gaming Commission of Ontario issued May 30, 2022, the horses were declared unplaced in the races in question, and their trainer Robert Gerl was fined $100,000 (as well as forfeiting prize money) and suspended from racing for 20 years.

-In May 2022, National Football League Wide Receiver DeAndre Hopkins was suspended six games without pay by the NFL for violating the league's performance-enhancing drug policy.
-According to Hopkins, he tested positive for ostarine.
+In May 2022, National Football League Wide receiver DeAndre Hopkins was suspended six games without pay by the NFL for violating the league's performance-enhancing drug policy.
+According to Hopkins, he tested positive for enobosarm.